The Whistle Blower

-The Whistle Blower is a 1986 British spy thriller film directed by Simon Langton and starring Michael Caine, James Fox, Nigel Havers, Felicity Dean, John Gielgud, Kenneth Colley, Gordon Jackson, David Langton, and Barry Foster.
+The Whistle Blower is a 1986 British spy thriller film directed by Simon Langton and starring Michael Caine, James Fox, Nigel Havers, Felicity Dean, John Gielgud, Kenneth Colley, Gordon Jackson (in his final film appearance), David Langton, and Barry Foster.
 It is based on the 1984 novel of the same name by John Hale.

 Plot

 Frank (Caine) is a retired British naval officer, now runs a small business.
 His bright but naive and idealistic son, Bob (Nigel Havers), works as a linguist at GCHQ, the top secret British intelligence listening station, translating intercepted conversations from behind the Iron Curtain.

 The film opens with footage of the Remembrance Day parade in Whitehall in the present (c.
-1985), attended by the Queen Elizabeth II, and shows Frank in the crowd, wearing medals, then moves to Bob's flat some months earlier, when Bob tells his father of an upheaval at GCHQ, where there is evidence of a Soviet mole, and security is encouraging staff to report on each other, as the leak must be found before their American counterparts find out about it.
+1985), attended by the Queen Elizabeth II, and shows Frank in the crowd, wearing medals, then moves to Bob's flat some months earlier, when Bob tells his father of an upheaval at GCHQ, where there is evidence of a Soviet mole, and security is encouraging staff to report on one another, as the leak must be found before their American counterparts find out about it.
 He tells him that he's planning to leave and marry Cynthia Goodburn (Felicity Dean) who has a young daughter.
 Frank isn't pleased.
 The scene cuts to a room in British Intelligence, where Bruce (Gordon Jackson) and another are recording their conversation.
 Frank is warned by an old Navy chum Greig (Barry Foster), who's now with MI6, that his business could be ruined by any indiscretion on his son's part.

 At their next meeting, which is being secretly monitored, Bob tells his father he is about to reveal what he knows about illegal operations conducted by his department, and after some soul-searching, contacts investigative reporter Bill Pickett (Kenneth Colley).
 Shortly afterward, Frank is informed that Bob has died in a rooftop fall, perhaps suicide, but a verdict of accidental death is recorded.

 Back at Bob's flat, Frank is confronted by Pickett, but refuses to comment.

 In the pocket of his son's jacket are a couple of newspaper clippings — one tells how Cynthia's husband, who ostensibly committed suicide, was a colleague of the convicted spy Dodgson.
 The other is about the death of Kedge, Dodgson's friend, who fell under a train.